notothen/LBEG_documentation/ipyrad/README.md

 See the [example](https://github.com/Enorya/LBEG_documentation/tree/main/ipyrad/Example/ipyrad_analysis_toolkit/pca/pca_script.ipynb) (Warning: open it using jupyter-notebook otherwise it will not be readable)

 ## Treemix analysis
-1. Open a jupyter-notebook in your working directory following the steps [here](https://github.com/Enorya/LBEG_documentation/tree/main/ipyrad#open-jupyter-notebook) but instead of connecting to the miniconda3 environment, connect to the treemix environment with this command: `source activate /staging/leuven/stg_00026/Softwares/miniconda3/envs/treemix/`.
+1. Open a jupyter-notebook in your working directory following the steps [here](https://github.com/Enorya/LBEG_documentation/tree/main/ipyrad#open-jupyter-notebook) but instead of connecting to the *miniconda3* environment, connect to the *treemix* environment:

+`source activate /staging/leuven/stg_00026/Softwares/miniconda3/envs/treemix/`

 If your data are in VCF format you need to convert them into hdf5 using those [explanations](https://github.com/Enorya/LBEG_documentation/tree/main/ipyrad#converting-vcf-files-into-hdf5-files).

-2. Import the different modules needed in the first cell:
+2. In the first cell, import the different modules needed:
 ```python
 import ipyrad.analysis as ipa
 import toytree
 import toyplot
 import toyplot.pdf
 ```
-3. Do step 3 and 4 as with the [PCA analysis](https://github.com/Enorya/LBEG_documentation/tree/main/ipyrad#pca-analysis)
+3. Do step 3 and 4 as with the [PCA analysis](https://github.com/Enorya/LBEG_documentation/tree/main/ipyrad#pca-analysis).
-4. You now need to launch the PCA analysis like this:
+4. Add a new cell and initiate the Treemix analysis:
 ```python
 tmx = ipa.treemix(
     data=data,